-During synchro-recording, the recorder starts and stops recording in sync with the sound source.
-When recording from digital equipment (such as a CD player), you can omit operating both the recorder and the sound source, and easily make digital recording.
-You can make synchrorecording only when the optical cable is connected.
+During synchro-recording, the starting and stopping of recording occurs are synchronized with the sound source.
+This simplifies digital recordings (e.g., from a CD player) since the need to operate the recorder or the sound source is eliminated.
+Synchro-recording is only possible with the optical cable connected.

 - 1 Make connections. - Use the appropriate optical cable to suit the source equipment.
-Connect the cable firmly to the appropriate jacks. - 2 While the recorder is stopped, press MENU - 3 Press ◄ or ► repeatedly until "REC SET" appears in the display, and then press ENTER. - 4 Press I or ► repeatedly until "SYNC REC" appears in the display, and then press ENTER. - Press ► or ► repeatedly until "SYNC ON" appears in the display, and then press ENTER.
+For details, see "Optional accessories" (page 80). - 2 While the recorder is stopped, press the jog dial. - 3 Turn the jog dial until "REC SET" appears in the display, and then press the jog dial. - 4 Turn the jog dial until "SYNC REC" appears in the display, and then press the jog dial. - 5 Turn the jog dial until "SYNC ON" appears in the display, and then press the jog dial. - Press and slide ●REC.
+"REC" and the REC LED on the recorder light up in the display and the recorder stands by for recording.

-- 6 Press and slide REC.
-The recorder stands by for recording. - 7 Play the source you want to record.
+7 Play the source you want to record.
 The recorder stars recording automatically when it receives the playing sound.
-"REC" light up in the display.